seh-GAH-toh/Pumpkin-Website/docs/en/plugin-dev/plugin-template/introduction.md

 # Writing an Example Plugin
 This tutorial will guide you through creating a new plugin.

-This tutorial expects that you have some experience with rust and with using a command line.
+This tutorial expects that you have some experience with Rust and the command line.

 Topics described in this tutorial:
 - Modifying the join message